metavalent/metavalent.github.io/_drafts/2021-08-12-11-15-54-Etymology-of-Jobism.md

 categories: metavalent
 tags: metavalent
 created: 2021-08-12T11:15:54-10:00
-modified: 2021-08-12T11:38:43-10:00
+modified: 2021-08-12T11:41:31-10:00
 ---

 Be like ...

-> Job: "to pervert public service to private advantage."
+> Job: "to pervert public service to private advantage" ([Online Etymology Dictionary](https://www.etymonline.com/word/Job)).

-> -Ism: "a distinctive doctrine, theory, system, or practice."
+> -Ism: "a distinctive doctrine, theory, system, or practice" ([](Dictionary.com)).
 In common practice, to make a religion out of a concept or activity.

 ![Image](/assets/images/image_picker8933004413615503077.png)